Maaltake Garite Tol: Origin

 The dialogue is from a scene in the 1991 Indian Bengali-language film Nawab.
 In that scene, the heroine of the film continues to walk on the road.
 After seeing the heroine on the street, Soumitra orders the girl to be forcibly brought in his car.
 His order became the quote.

 Other usage

-First of all, the creation of memes using the dialogue from Bangladesh started on 3 September 2022 and after that the meme became viral.
+The creation of memes using the dialogue from Bangladesh started on 3 September 2022 and after that the meme became viral.
 A meme brought the quote to the heart of online discussions.
 It was about freedom of speech was first shared online by an anonymous person using the quote.
 Then various memes were created using the quote and a photo of Soumitra, including a meme about Aboriginal Australians and missionaries, a meme about street animals, ragging culture in universities, mugging incidents in Mohammadpur, etc. Bangladeshi biryani chain Sultan's Dine published an advertisement on their Facebook page using Soumitra's photo and the quote.
 In the advertisement, Soumitra is seen desiring to put potatoes on his plate after seeing potatoes in Sultan's Dine's Kachchi Biryani dish.
 The advertisement became popular after it went viral.